o3de/o3de.org/content/docs/user-guide/assets/builder/process-job.md

 toc: true
 ---

 **Asset Processor** calls the registered callback when it has a job for the **Asset Builder** to process.
+The callback does the following:

+* Processes the source asset.
-The callback processes the source asset, generates at least one product asset in a temporary directory, registers the product assets via a `JobProduct` entry inside a `ProcessJobResponse` instance, and returns a success value inside the `ProcessJobResponse`.
+* Generates at least one product asset in a temporary directory.
+* Registers the product assets via a `JobProduct` entry inside a `ProcessJobResponse` instance.
+* Returns a success value inside the `ProcessJobResponse`.

 ## ProcessJobRequest